RachelNapier/ps-product-landing-page/README.md

-# PlayStation X
+# PlayStation 5
 * FCC Product Landing Page Project\
-* A mock landing page pertaining to a new PlayStation system, called "PlayStation X"
+* A mock landing page pertaining to a new PlayStation system, called "PlayStation 5"